 CREDIT REQUIREMENTS.
-The Graduate School requires a minimum of 45 graduate credit hours.
+The Division of Graduate Studies requires a minimum of 45 graduate credit hours.
 At least 30 graduate credit hours must be taken in History, and 24 of the 30 hours must be graded.
 Graduate credit hours are those at the 500- or 600-level.

 Additional credit requirements include:

-- 1. at least 3 credit hours each quarter (except summer quarter), including the quarter when the thesis/paper defense is held, - 2. at least 30 graduate credit hours (24 or them graded) taken in residence over at least two quarters, - 3. a minimum of 9 credits at the 600-level, taken in residence, - 4. at least 9 thesis hours (P/N) for the thesis option, and - 5. a maximum of 15 graduate credits accepted in transfer credits.
+- 7. at least 3 credit hours each quarter (except summer quarter), including the quarter when the thesis/paper defense is held, - 8. at least 30 graduate credit hours (24 or them graded) taken in residence over at least two quarters, - 9. a minimum of 9 credits at the 600-level, taken in residence. - 10. at least 9 thesis hours (P/N) for the thesis option, and - 11. a maximum of 15 graduate credits accepted in transfer credits.